 SUMMARY

-The fragile government is supported by radical Islamists, and as such violence, murder and other threats to Christians often go unpunished, and churches are being demolished and church leaders arrested.
+The fragile government is supported by radical Islamists, and as such violence, murder and other threats to Christians often go unpunished.
+Churches are being demolished and church leaders arrested.
 Christianity is increasingly being outlawed and leaving Islam is illegal and can be punished with the death sentence.
 Recently fighting between rival groups trying to grab power has led to a massive humanitarian crisis, with hundreds of thousands fleeing the country.

 EVERY £8